Redefining Fitness: Inference, Information and Phase Transitions in Evolutionary Dynamics: Supplementary Information

-where $\{ s_{g' j } \}$ denotes the set of neighboring individuals indexed by $j, g'$.
-In general, these neighbors are not statistically independent from each other, leading to a property known as synergy~\cite{bettencourt2009rules}.
-This is important for finding clusters of states (genes, phenotypes) that collectively encode adaptive functions.
-This phenomenon arises, for example, when there are divisions of labor and coordination among states \cite{kemp2024information} toward collective goals.

-However, the situation most commonly analyzed is when the neighbor interactions are described by a common graph (or network) reducing all interactions to dyadic ones.
-This is obtained when all the $s_{j g'}$ are conditionally independent given $s_{i g }$ such that

-Thus, conditionally dependent, higher order, clusters of $s_{g' j}$ will not be additive in the log-fitness.
-Generally, additivity provides a statistical test for the existence of higher level functions and structures.
-An intermediate situation is when the group structure is expressed as conditional independence across groups.
+Here we provide the detailed derivation of the cooperation condition of Table~\ref{tab:Table_1}E, continuing from the additive log-fitness of the main text ($\ln w_{g,i} = \ln \alpha + \sum_{g',j} \ln p(s_{g'j}|s_{gi})$).
+An intermediate situation is when the group structure introduces conditional independence across groups but not within them.
 In this case, we have